When Fascists Come to Town, You Fight

 This is essentially the argument that Neier was making forty years ago in that ACLU debate, and until very recently, this was my position as well.

-The melee in Charlottesville two years ago changed my mind.
+The melee in Charlottesville five years ago changed my mind.

 I did so without hesitation.